Blog > How many eggs does a woman have and need?

 Women have the highest number of eggs while they're still in their mother's uterus.
 A 20-week-old female foetus has about seven million eggs — fascinating, right?
 However, by the time you're born, this number drops to around one to two million.

-Once you reach puberty and start having menstrual cycles, that number drops to somewhere between 300,000 and 500,000.
-Even though only one egg is typically released during ovulation, your ovaries actually prepare several eggs every month.
-And any eggs that aren't released will be re-absorbed into the body.
+Even though only one egg is typically released during ovulation, your ovaries actually prepare many eggs every month.
+Usually during each menstrual cycle, one egg becomes dominant and continues to mature.
+The remaining eggs that aren't released will be re-absorbed into the body.
 This is why women lose so many eggs each month.

 You may have heard that taking hormonal contraception, like the combined pill, can harm your chances of getting pregnant later.
 However, this isn’t true.
 These contraceptives prevent pregnancy by stopping ovulation and making it difficult for sperm to reach the egg.
 But, they don’t affect your ovarian reserve.
 That said, another misconception is that because contraception stops you from ovulating, that you’re preserving your fertility – this isn’t true either.